Lower Manhattan: Rising from the ashes

 Four new skyscrapers, a memorial and park are due to be completed on the 16-acre (6.5 hectare) site of the attacks by 2015 or 2016, said developer Larry Silverstein.

-One World Trade Center, the tallest of the buildings, is being developed by the Durst Organization and the Port Authority of New York and New Jersey, which owns the land.
-Silverstein, who held the ground lease on the original site, is developing the other buildings and has completed the adjacent 7 World Trade Center, which opened in 2006.
+One World Trade Centre, the tallest of the buildings, is being developed by the Durst Organisation and the Port Authority of New York and New Jersey, which owns the land.
+Silverstein, who held the ground lease on the original site, is developing the other buildings and has completed the adjacent 7 World Trade Centre, which opened in 2006.

 With space and financial constraints curbing new construction elsewhere in Manhattan, Lower Manhattan has become the epicentre of state-of-the-art construction involving some of the world's top architects, including Gehry.

-A rebuilt and upgraded World Trade Center transportation hub and the new underground Fulton Street Transit Center will connect Lower Manhattan to nearly all areas of the island, as well as to commuters from Long Island and New Jersey.
+A rebuilt and upgraded World Trade Centre transportation hub and the new underground Fulton Street Transit Centre will connect Lower Manhattan to nearly all areas of the island, as well as to commuters from Long Island and New Jersey.

-Perhaps the biggest change is a revamped World Trade Center design that corrects that original towers' biggest flaw: a fortress-like design in the heart of downtown.
+Perhaps the biggest change is a revamped World Trade Centre design that corrects that original towers' biggest flaw: a fortress-like design in the heart of downtown.

-"It is a statement about what the possibilities are for New York City in the 21st century," said Mary Ann Tighe, chief executive of the Tri-State Region for CB Richard Ellis Group Inc (CBG.N).

-So far, $11.3 billion of federal money, mostly in the form of direct aid and tax breaks, has been used to rebuild the center, according to New York's Independent Budget Office.
+So far, $11.3 billion of federal money, mostly in the form of direct aid and tax breaks, has been used to rebuild the centre, according to New York's Independent Budget Office.

 'IT WAS A WALL'